Are you (or someone you know) a bit quieter and on the introverted side?

 You can get considerably better at speaking in meetings, dealing with colleagues and even giving presentations with enough exposure and practice.

 Don’t feel downhearted if it doesn’t come to you straightaway.
-There are plenty of other pointers on appearing more confident right on this blog.
+There are plenty of other pointers on appearing more confident here on robyeung.com.
 Keep making an effort and it will get better.